Exploiting Invariance in Training Deep Neural Networks: Experiments

 \subsection{Ablation Studies}

 Cross-GPU synchronization and scale invariance produce larger improvements in the more advanced two-stage detector Mask R-CNN as indicated by ablation experiments on the MLPerf benchmark (Fig.~\ref{fig:maskrcnn_ablation} (a)).
 To further study the effect of enforcing scale invariance, we separately plot the objectness classification and regression losses for the region proposal network (RPN) (Fig.~\ref{fig:maskrcnn_ablation} (b,c)).
 Without scale invariance, the object classification loss remains lower throughout the training, but the bounding box regression loss is higher.
 The inaccurate proposals likely pull down the final results (Fig.~\ref{fig:maskrcnn_ablation} (a) the purple curve).

-Similar to object detection, we find cross-GPU synchronization markedly improves performance (from $69.82\%$ to $72.69\%$) for semantic segmentation (Supp.
-Table~\ref{tab:SemSegAblation}).
-However, unlike for object detection, enforcing scale invariance has very little effect.
-Given this fact, we report results without enforcing scale invariance in Table~\ref{tab:Cityscapes} and Fig.~\ref{fig:frontpage}.

-For ImageNet training, the difference is less noticeable, consistent with the findings in the literature~\cite{GroupNorm}.
-We see a tiny improvement by enforcing scale invariance, while synchronization does not seem to give us a significant gain due to the per GPU batch size of $256$.
-If we remove both synchronization and scale invariance, the top-1 accuracy of ResNet-50 drops slightly to $77.80\%$.
+Further studies can be found in the experiment details in the supplementary materials, Supp.
+Sec~\ref{suppexp}.